-About the Terrace Park Historical Society
+About The Terrace Park Historical Society

-Welcome to the Terrace Park Historical Society!
 The Society was incorporated on September 14, 2001, and officially began operation with its first meeting on Monday evening, November 5, 2001, in the St. Thomas Church undercroft.
 The forty-eight enthusiastic people attending this meeting lay the groundwork for what was to become an integral part of Terrace Park.

-The original Board of Trustees consisted of the following individuals: Carol C. Cole, president; Betsy Holloway, vice-president; Kay Pope, secretary; Bill Holloway, treasurer; Ken Bassett, legal counsel; Helen Barnett, Stan Brown, Lee Cole and Julie Northrop members-at-large.
-The newsletter editor was Pat Henley and Jeanette Pruiss served as the Society's official photographer.
+The original Board of Trustees included the following individuals: Carol C. Cole, president; Betsy Holloway, vice-president; Kay Pope, secretary; Bill Holloway, treasurer; Ken Bassett, legal counsel; Helen Barnett, Stan Brown, Lee Cole and Julie Northrop members-at-large.
+The newsletter editor was Pat Henley and Jeanette Pruiss served as the Society’s official photographer.

 From its inception, the Terrace Park Historical Society has encouraged people to write down and share their memories of Terrace Park.
-The first meeting in 2001 featured an article written by local resident Flach Douglas on his memories of the Terrace Park post office.
-This important tradition of sharing recollections continues with the recording and transcribing of oral histories for the Society's archives.
+The first meeting in 2001 featured an post written by local resident Flach Douglas on his memories of the Terrace Park post office.
+This important tradition of sharing recollections continues with the recording and transcribing of oral histories for the Society’s archives.

 The inaugural meeting also featured a display depicting some of the history of Terrace Park with emphasis on the years 1893 (year of incorporation), 1901 and 2001.
-Included were articles, early maps, homes with building dates, subdivision maps, Terrace Park School diplomas and scrapbooks, newspaper clippings of events occurring in 2001 and highlights of two Terrace Park families who no longer live in the area but contributed to the fabric of the Village.
+Included were posts, early maps, homes with building dates, subdivision maps, Terrace Park School diplomas and scrapbooks, newspaper clippings of events occurring in 2001 and highlights of two Terrace Park families who no longer live in the area but contributed to the fabric of the Village.
 The importance of sharing this type of information with the general public remains a vital goal of the organization.
 To this end, the Society welcomes donations of items to insure their preservation.
 Items can be donated or simply scanned or photographed for return to their owners.

 The mission of the Terrace Park Historical Society is to foster understanding of and appreciation for the historic heritage of Terrace Park.
 The Society carries out this mission by making sincere efforts to educate children and adults about the treasures of the Village and the importance of protecting documents and artifacts kept in our archives.